lianna-blanca/guitar-chord-finder/README.md

 ## To Do:

+* Adjust CSS to handle screens wider than 2030px (fretboard is fine, but chord selection buttons spread too far, and all must be centered)

 * Analyse cause of lit notes not displaying fret text.

 * Look into generating the frets rather than hardcoding each div